 - 2 Tbsp avocado oil or olive oil

-- 1 pound boneless skinless chicken breasts chopped
+- 1 to 1.5 pounds boneless skinless chicken breasts chopped

 - 3 cups baby spinach